asmith2828/CMSI-2210_CutovicJacksonSmith/homework02/README.md

 1. What is a "computer system"?
 2. What are some of the parts of a computer system?
 3. What is the difference between a compiled language and an intepreted language?
 4. Is "C" a compiled language?
+Yes it is, but it is not compiled like Java, it is compiled directly.
 5. Who invented the "C" language?
    Dennis Ritchie created the "C" language.
 6. How long has "C" been in use?
 7. Is a compiler a translator?
+Yes it is.
 8. Is an assembler a translator?
+Yes, it translates from assembly language into machine language.
 9. What is the command to list out the contents of a directory on a mac terminal window?
 10. What does the "C" function atof() do?
 It turns a character string into a floating point value.
 11. What are the bottom two layers of a computer system?
 Give a brief desciption of each.